 Not to be confused with the colour correcting formulas above, repigmenting shampoo and conditioner is a different kettle of fish.
 It makes colour deeper and fresher by depositing pigments onto the hair, reviving the intensity of your colour - it won't cover grey but it will inject vibrancy into your hair colour enough to put off that salon trip a few more days.

-Another effective way to combat brassiness is swapping your usual shampoo for a silver one instead.
+They are a particularly effective way to combat brassiness.
 “I always recommend that my blonde clients use a silver shampoo to cool any brassy tones down,” says Francesca Dixon, Senior Creative Colourist at Hari’s .
 Ideal for a quick at-home fix, she highlights that its benefits aren’t just restricted to blondes - it can prove useful for anyone whose areas of concern include oranges tinges, zebra stripes or yellow tones.
 Her go-tos are L'Oreal Professionnel Serie Expert Magnesium Silver Shampoo, £9.65, and Bleach London Silver Shampoo, £7.50, for keeping unwanted warm tones at bay.

 MORE GLOSS: The best budget conditioners

 “Oils are fantastic to add vibrancy and instantly lift dull coloured hair,” says Francesca.
 “Add a few pumps to the palm of your hands and apply generously throughout the hair to give it extra shine (it can be used wet or dry).”
-For lightweight nourishment for finer hair types, Percy & Reed’s Smooth, Sealed and Sensational Volumising No Oil, £15, fits the bill very well and for thicker hair types, Moroccanoil , £13.45, is pretty hard to beat in my experience.
+For lightweight nourishment for finer hair types, Percy & Reed’s Smooth, Sealed and Sensational Volumising No Oil, £17, fits the bill very well and for thicker hair types whose hair will drink up a slightly heavier oil, Moroccanoil Original Treatment, £13.85, is pretty hard to beat.

-At-home dyes are certainly an appealing option to extend time between colour appointments and while products such as Clairol’s Root Touch-Up , £3.70, do have their place, they could result in a few extra problems having to be fixed next time you're in your colourist's chair.
-“Salon colours are different to box colours,” says Fran.
+- At-home dyes are certainly an appealing option to extend time between colour appointments for many reasons.
+"Switching the type and brand of colour means you have to have another patch test when returning to the salon," says Marc.
+"It can also complicate colour matching by creating bands of different colours throughout the hair," he warns a sentiment that Fran shares “Salon colours are different to box colours,” says Fran.
 “Although you may think that you’re matching your hair colour to what’s on the box, it’s often wrong and can result in root glow or uneven coverage."
 As an alternative though, there’s a wide variety of root cover-ups now available that provide an easy and less damaging way to disguise greys or give highlights a new lease of life.
-The double-ended brush and high pigment mineral powder of Color Wow’s Root Cover Up , £28.50, makes it a favourite of both Francesca’s and ours and for more targeted elimination of individual greys, Rita Hazan’s Root Concealer Touch-Up Stick , £20, hits the spot.